Thursday, December 16, 2010

 He grunted, as if accepting her words.

-“Yet I must go forth,” she countered.
+“Yet I must go forth,” she countered, pulling the door open.

 “That’s impossible.
-Surely you jest” she parried.
+Surely you jest” sounding panicked backing toward the wall.

-“Oh God No!” she muffled against her tight fist as she collapsed on a heap on the floor, the tears that threatened, spilled over in abandonment.
+She saw the truth in his eyes, “Oh God No!” she muffled against her tight fist as she collapsed on a heap on the floor, the tears that threatened, spilled over in abandonment.
 “It was all for naught.
 The end will come swiftly now.
 It is only a matter of time.”

 “What do you speak of, woman?”